-Food Calories The body gets its energy through the processes known collectively as metabolism, which will be discussed in detail in Chapters 21-23.
+Figure 1.13 Density (mass/volume) is a unique property of a material.
+A mixture of water and oil is shown, with lithium-the least dense-floating on the oil.
+The oil, with a density greater than lithium, but less than water, floats on the interface between lithium and water. @McGraw-Hill Education/Stephen Frisch, photographer A Human Perspective Food Calories The body gets its energy through the processes known collectively as metabolism, which will be discussed in detail in Chapters 21-23.
 The primary energy sources for the body are carbohydrates, fats, and proteins, which we obtain from the foods we eat.
-The amount of energy available from a given foodstuff is related to the Calories (C) available in the food.
+The amount of energy available from a given foodstuff is related to the Calories (Cal) available in the food.
 Calories are a measure of energy that can be derived from food.
-One (food) Calorie (symbolized by C) equals 1000 (metric) calories (symbolized by cal): $$1 C = 1000 \text{ cal} = 1 \text{ kcal}$$ The energy available in food can be measured by completely burning the food; in other words, using the food as fuel.
+One (food) Calorie (symbolized by Cal) equals 1000 (metric) calories (symbolized by cal): $$1 \text{ Cal} = 1000 \text{ cal} = 1 \text{ kcal}$$ The energy available in food can be measured by completely burning the food; in other words, using the food as fuel.
 The energy given off in the form of heat is directly related to the amount of chemical energy, the energy stored in chemical bonds, that is available in the food.
 Food provides energy to the body through various metabolic pathways.
 The classes of food molecules are not equally energy-rich.
-When oxidized via metabolic pathways, carbohydrates and proteins provide the cell with 4 $\rm C/g$ , whereas fats generate approximately 9 $\rm C/g$ .
+When oxidized via metabolic pathways, carbohydrates and proteins provide the cell with 4 Cal/g, whereas fats generate approximately 9 Cal/g.
 In addition, as with all processes, not all the available energy can be efficiently extracted from the food; a certain percentage is always released to the surroundings as heat.
-The average person requires between 2000 and 3000 C/day to maintain normal body functions such as the regulation of body temperature and muscle movement.
-If a person takes in more C than the body uses, the person will gain weight.
-Conversely, if a person uses more C than are ingested, the individual will lose weight.
-Excess C are stored in the form of fat, the form that provides the greatest amount of energy per g.
-Too many C leads to too much fat.
-Similarly, a lack of C (in the form of food) forces the body to raid its storehouse, the fat.
+The average person requires between 2000 and 3000 Cal/day to maintain normal body functions such as the regulation of body temperature and muscle movement.
+If a person takes in more Cal than the body uses, the person will gain weight.
+Conversely, if a person uses more Cal than are ingested, the individual will lose weight.
+Excess Cal are stored in the form of fat, the form that provides the greatest amount of energy per g.
+Too many Cal lead to too much fat.
+Similarly, a lack of Cal (in the form of food) forces the body to raid its storehouse, the fat.
 Weight is lost in this process as the fat is consumed.
 Unfortunately, it always seems easier to add fat to the storehouse than to remove it.
-The "rule of thumb" is that 3500 C are equivalent to approximately 1 lb of body fat.
-You have to take in 3500 C more than you use to gain 1 lb, and you have to expend 3500 C more than you normally use to lose 1 lb.
-If you eat as few as 100 C/day beyond your body's needs, you could gain about 10-11 lb per year (yr):
+The "rule of thumb" is that 3500 Cal are equivalent to approximately 1 lb of body fat.
+You have to take in 3500 Cal more than you use